Iranian pop music: After the 1979 Revolution

+In 2001 some younger artists created a movement called Iranian hip hop.
+Their music was inspired by American hip hop artists like Eminem or Tupac.
+The government originally banned this genre of music, but artists like Zedbazi, Hichkas, and others emerged despite this.

 In late 2009, Sirvan Khosravi became the first domestic Iranian artist to achieve high-rotation airplay on a regular European radio station.
 He made his debut with the song Saat-e 9 ("9 O'Clock"), which also made headlines in Iranian online media.
 In August 2010, Farzad Farzin Amin Rostami made his debut European chart with the song Chike Chike ("Trickle Trickle") from his third legal album Shans ("Chance").
+Sahar was one of the other influential singers of Iranian pop music after the 1979 revolution.